oliso/Japan-Typhoon-Analytics-Visualisation/ReadMe.txt

 Aim:
 The aim of this project was to visualise the frequency of typhoons which have historically made landfall in Japan.
 The main data set I have used is the Japan Meteorological Agency's best storm track data set, containing 6-hourly observations of typhoons since 1951 until 2019.

-In my previous job, this was part of my project on validation of Japan typhoon models developed by catastrophe model vendors.
+In my previous job, this visualisation part of my project on validation of Japan typhoon models developed by catastrophe model vendors.
 Since the JMA data is publicly available (https://www.jma.go.jp/jma/jma-eng/jma-center/rsmc-hp-pub-eg/besttrack.html), I decided to publish the visualisation code to (once again) show how simple and powerful R Shiny is.

+Part A consists of an ETL process and development of spatial data, while part B uses results and data from part one to build an interactive visualisation.
+Both parts are coded in R, the latter uses R Shiny.

 Contents:
-This project has two parts:

 > Part A - the 'ETL' part
 In this part I have combined, transformed, and prepared data sets required for visualisation.
 The key code is in 'ETL code.R', and requires all the .csv files to run properly - make sure to change the working directory.